learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-08-27-shiitake-inocoluation-parties.markdown

 When the mycelium in the logs starts a fruiting it usually only takes about 5-7 days for a tiny button poking through the bark to grow into a full-sized mushroom!
 If you have your logs someplace you only get to once every 3-4 weeks you could miss a fruiting entirely!

+This is how fast they grow over just four days!
+{% include youtubeplayer.html id="3-j1gR_BRjs" %}

 If you can it's also helpful to have them someplace where it is possible to water them if there ends up being a summer drought.